You need to consider the style you’re trying to convey in the room:

 Never wax the urethane finish on a hardwood floor.
 It will cause it to become slippery and leave a film which will dull your factory applied finish causing dirt tracked in to stick into the film.
 Using a wax will also void most finish warranties.

 Screening and re-coating is needed when the existing finish has gotten dull from foot traffic.
-You can lightly sand the Hardwood floor using either a floor buffer with a 220 grit sandpaper type screen or a small hand sander to roughen up the surface of the existing finish.
+You can lightly sand the Hardwood floor using either a hardwood floor buffer machine with a 220 grit sandpaper type screen or a small hand sander to roughen up the surface of the existing finish.
 Then recoat the floor with a fresh coat of finish.
 It is important to know that this method usually does not remove embedded dirt, scratch marks or any dents within the surface of the wood, but it should delay the need for a full sanding and refinishing of the wood floors.
 There are also fast dry “Refresher coatings” that will temporary make the floors shine.
 Follow the manufacturer’s recommendations pertaining to their flooring.

 Wood flooring is easy to maintain, but they do have to be cared for.
 Vacuum the Hardwood floor using a soft bristle brush.
 Wipe up spills immediately before they dry using a damp cloth or paper towel.
 Use the recommended cleaning kits specially made to keep hardwood floors clean and let the natural shine come through.
 Do not use vinegar and water — it could damage and dull the finish over time.
 Never wet mop a wood floor — excessive water can seep between the boards and discolor the wood.
 Never use oil soaps or furniture polishes — they can make the floor slippery and/or leave a sticky residue that will track dirt.
 A trick we have used over the years to remove black heel marks is to lightly rub a large rubber school eraser over the mark.